christasich/tidal_flat/README.md

 *Note: Both arguments are optional, but it's sometimes useful for consistency between runs or if you want to extend a simulation by using the same tide curve from the beginning.*

-We can then initialize our model by passing the tides and platform to our model class along with a handful of parameters.
+We can then initialize and run our model by passing the tides and platform to our model class along with a handful of parameters.
+A number of these parameters are optional.
+It's sometimes useful to exclude the other annual rates (organic matter, compaction, deep subsidence) from the model.
+For instance, you may want to simulate relative sea level rise.
+In this case, compaction and subsidence should be set to zero since they will be captured through an increase in the tidal water levels.

 ```python
 model = tf.model.Model(